 Roofs are like the hand of God.
 We can forget their protection until life lets in a little rain.

-The unintended result of these expansion projects is a cobbled-together roof, containing different styles, slopes, and systems.
-Some of the transitions between these roof systems are failing.
-Two systems are failing outright – the roof over the original cafeteria and the roof over the preschool wing.
-The roof over the grade school, which has an extensive internal gutter system, needs extensive repair.
+The unintended result of these expansion projects was a cobbled-together roof, containing different styles, slopes, and systems.
+The structural analysis showed that some of the transitions between these roof systems were failing, with two systems failing outright – the roof over the original cafeteria and the roof over the preschool wing.

 Repairing a roof may not be a flashy job, but it is a noble one.
 Protecting God’s children is always a noble job.